What to be aware of with underground equipment

 When members think about how electricity is provided to their homes, they’re mostly familiar with the overhead lines.
 But what some may not know is that a large portion of PEC members have their homes and communities powered through underground (URD) equipment.

 Some URD equipment can be seen above ground and is often planted on members’ properties.
-Most people don’t give this equipment a second thought, but it is important for members to be aware of what it is, how it works, and who to call if they notice an issue.
+Most people don’t give this a second thought, but it is important for members to be aware of what it is, how it works, and who to call if they notice an issue.

 - Do not let children play on or near pad-mounted transformers.
 If the box is damaged and showing openings, never stick anything through cracks into the transformer box.